 “I’m sorry” is such a common thing to say to someone upon hearing of a recent loss, so seemingly natural, typically the first words out of our mouth.
 But use caution.
 “I know how you feel”, “You should….(fill in your well-meaning, expert advice here)” or “Call me”.
 Really, you expect ME to call YOU for help?
 I’m grieving!
 Go away.
 I am so guilty of that one.

 If you think about each phrase, you can see why they may come across as unreasonable or trite, no matter how well-intended.

 Also, use real terms like “died”, or “terminal illness”, rather than euphemisms.
-I remember my college roommate told me that when her dad was sick and dying while she was in high school, adults around her would talk and when they said the word “cancer”, their voice would suddenly fall to a whisper, as if saying it that way made it better.
-Yet it is such a natural thing for them to do.
+I remember my college roommate told me that when her dad was sick and dying while she was in high school, adults around her would talk and when they said the word “cancer”, their voice would suddenly fall to a whisper, as if saying it that way would minimize the ultimately fatal consequences of his illness.
+Yet it is such a natural thing for people to do.